valeIT/valeIT.github.io/_posts/2019-10-18-Reply-to-Childhood-Vision.md

 Back to the house:

 I guess I love what it represents.
-The freedom of living and working surrounded by nature after living in big cities my whole life I have enough.
+The freedom of living and working surrounded by nature.
+I've lived in big cities my whole life and I have enough of the noise, pollution, small spaces that living in big cities entail.

 [1]: https://200wordsaday.com/words/childhood-vision-291985da853406b111